A

 astronomical observations

-atmospheric seeing the distortion of wavefronts from distant stars by the atmosphere,
+atmospheric seeing the distortion of wavefronts from distant stars by

 which results in rapid motion and defocusing of the stellar image